ExtremeElectronics/RC2040/README.md

   for more details look at compiling.md

 # SD card connection to the Pico
 Details are in the Circuit diagram folder.
-Switches and buttons are not required. just an SD card that can be easily attached using an old SD adapter.
+Switches and buttons are not required.
+Just an SD card that can be easily attached using an old SD adapter. (diagram for this in the Circuit diagram folder)

 # Serial connection details